SAP-archive/BUILD/Community Guidelines.md

 Gnerally, you should consider the content here as guidelines, except the prohibitions in the <a href="#Rules">Rules</a> section.

-##<a name="Who are the Reviews and Committers of Project Norman Sub-Projects?"></a>Who are the Reviews and Committers of Project Norman Sub-Projects?

 Some of these guidelines have been borrowed from the following open source initiatives, as they encapsulate what we believe are sound open-source community values:
 + [Ghost.org](https://ghost.org/about/guidelines/)
 + [Ember.js Community Guidelines](http://emberjs.com/guidelines/)